 What are Calotropis Plants?

 With some basic calotropis plant information, you can make a good choice of variety and location for this pretty flowering shrub.
 Calotropis is a genus of plants that are also known as milkweeds.
 Different types of calotropis have various common names, but they are all related and similar.

 Milkweeds are often considered weeds, and although native to Asia and Africa, have become naturalized in Hawaii and California.
 When cultivated in the garden and tended and pruned, they are pretty flowering plants that offer screening and privacy and an attraction for hummingbirds, bees, and butterflies.

 Growing requirements for calotropis include a warm winter, full to partial sun, and soil that drains well.
 If your calotropsis is well established it can tolerate some drought but really prefers medium-moist soil.
 With regular trimming, you can train calotropsis to an upright tree shape, or you can let it grow full as a shrub.

 Calotropis Plant Varieties

 There are two types of calotropis you may find at your nursery and consider for your yard or garden:

-Crown Flower – Crown flower (Calotropis procera) grows to six to eight feet (6.8 to 8 m.) tall and wide but can be trained as a tree.
+Crown Flower – Crown flower (Calotropis procera) grows 6 to 8 feet (2 m.) tall and wide but can be trained as a tree.
 It produces purple to white flowers and can be grown indoors in a container or as an annual in colder climates.